What is Cox Flexion-Distraction Technic?

 Synergy Wellness uses two flexion distraction tables; a brand new Cox8 table is our newest equipment and a hill flexion distraction table allowing for better patient ease.
 The table provides the ‘flexion.’

 A Cox table has several articulated segments.
 These can be raised or lowered to bring different portions of the spine into play.
 During flexion distraction, the doctor will push the relevant section of the table down while manually manipulating the troublesome vertebrae.
-For example, the doctor may stabilize one joint of the spine against the NYC chiropractor, Dr. David Kulla of Synergy Wellness Chiropractic and Physical Therapy is a certified Cox technic Chiropractor.
+For example, the doctor may stabilize one joint of the spine with one hand and gently flex and distract or traction out the spine away from the hand pressure.
+Dr. David Kulla of Synergy Wellness Chiropractic and Physical Therapy is a certified Cox technic Chiropractor located in New York City in area code 10009.

 Typical results we see are 40-50% reduction in pain within 4-5 weeks.
 Results are even better at 10-12 weeks.